Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README.md

 ## Notes form usage

 I have been using MacOS in this computer for a while now.
 The battery life is not that great but the performance is very good.
 The original says that the touchscreen is disabled but it was not.
 The touch screen works supiysingly well.
 The biggest problems are:

-1. Bluetooth 4.0 devices don't work
+1. Bluetooth 4.0 devices don't work.

 2.Touchpad and sometimes stop working.
 This is because of combatibility issues related to Voodo2 Kekst.

 3.During installation if you don't create your usb installer with a Mac, you will need wired internet.
 The wifi wont wotk during install.

 I STRONGLY reccomend that you dont replace the EFI if you dualboot.
 This is because there are issues when you are booting into Windows with OC.
 I would also reccoend you put your must have apps (like heliport) into the USB installer.
 It would be a pain to instal it without internet.